LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord
 - Teams are responsible for completing all their matches within the 7-week O.W.L.s period
 - No maximum limit on the number of matches teams can play per week
-- Teams must complete at least two matches by the end of week 3
+- Teams must complete matches according to their division format's deadlines outlined in [3.6 Season Formats](#36-season-formats)
-- Teams must complete at least four matches (cumulative total) by the end of week 5
+- Failure to meet these milestones will automatically trigger the default scheduling mechanism.
-- Failure to meet these milestones will automatically trigger the default scheduling mechanism
+- - If a team has failed to meet their deadline for matches played within a certain timeframe, Staff will schedule a match at the default time against the first opponent on their schedule that has also failed to meet their scheduling deadlines.
+If no such opponent exists, Staff will schedule a match at the default time against the opponent which has played the fewest matches.

 ### 5.2.1 Default Game Times
 - Each division has designated default game times each weekend: